Duong-NguyenTrinhTrung/PGx-Documentation/index.rst

 Welcome to PGx's documentation!
 ===================================

-The GPCRdb contains data, diagrams and web tools for G protein-coupled receptors (GPCRs).
+The PGx contains data, diagrams and web tools to facilitate pharmacogenomics research.

 The `source code`_ and `source data`_ are freely available on `GitHub`_.

-Below, a table overview of all the different pages and functionalities in GPCRdb grouped by sections, along links to specific documentation pages, associated slides and video demonstrations.
+Below, a table overview of all the different pages and functionalities in PGx grouped by sections, along links to specific documentation pages, associated slides and video demonstrations.

 .. _source code: https://github.com/protwis/protwis
 .. _source data: https://github.com/protwis/gpcrdb_data